-In addition to following the terms and conditions of the CCW as outlined in the Participant Enrollment Agreement, the individual is responsible for the following:
+In addition to following the terms and conditions of the CCP as outlined in the Participant Enrollment Agreement, the individual is responsible for the following:

-- Maintaining/keeping allowable Medicaid coverage to continue services - Meeting with the Support Coordinator and providing all information necessary to ensure that the Individualized Service Plan can be created within 30 days of CCW enrollment - Participating in the development of the ISP and sharing in any decision making associated with the plan - Following the individual budget according to Waiver guidelines - Providing/completing all required paperwork and following the policies and procedures in this manual - Contacting the Support Coordinator in the event that a change in service provider is wanted/needed - Contacting the Support Coordinator if there are changes in the individual's life that may require a change to the ISP or services - Participating in monthly phone contacts and quarterly visits with the SC and understanding that these visits are mandatory and may occur in the home, day program, or place of employment as agreed upon with the SC and that, annually, at least one of these quarterly visits must take place in the home
+- Maintaining/keeping allowable Medicaid coverage to continue services; - Meeting with the Support Coordinator and providing all information necessary to ensure that the Individualized Service Plan can be created within 30 days of CCP enrollment; - Participating in the development of the Individualized Service Plan (ISP) and sharing in any decision making associated with the plan; - Following the individual budget according to Waiver guidelines;

-5.4 Individual Disenrollment from the Community Care Waiver
+- Providing/completing all required paperwork and following the policies and procedures in this manual; - Contacting the Support Coordinator in the event that a change in service provider is wanted/needed; - Contacting the Support Coordinator if there are changes in the individual's life that may require a change to the ISP or services; - Participating in monthly phone contacts and quarterly face-to-face visits with the Support Coordinator and understanding that these visits are mandatory and may occur in the home, day program, or place of employment as agreed upon with the SC and that, annually, at least one of these quarterly face-to-face visits must take place in the home.

-As outlined in the Participant Enrollment Agreement, the State may disenroll an individual from the program and/or discontinue all payment, as applicable, to a provider/self-directed employee, if one or more of the following circumstances occur:
+5.4 Individual Disenrollment from the Community Care Program

-- (a) The participant has not provided all information and documents required; - (b) The Support Coordinator or the State has reasonable cause to believe that the participant has been or is engaged in willful misrepresentation, exploitation, Medicaid fraud or abuse related to the provision of services under the Participant Enrollment Agreement; - (c) The participant seeks payment for unauthorized or inappropriate charges; - (d) The participant refuses to allow, or does not participate in, monthly, quarterly, and annual contacts/visits conducted by the Support Coordinator in accordance with guidelines provided in the CCW Policy Manual: - (e) The participant fails to submit, on a timely basis, documents and records required in relation to the provision of services; - (f) The participant fails to report changes in care needs and financial circumstances that may affect eligibility; - (g) The participant is no longer Medicaid eligible; - (h) The participant has moved out of the State; - (i) The participant no longer meets the Level of Care for the CCW; - (j) The participant has enrolled in another HCBS Waiver (e.g.: Supports Program, MLTSS). - (k) The participant has failed to abide by any terms of the Participant Enrollment Agreement;
+As outlined in the Participant Enrollment Agreement, the State may dis-enroll an individual from the program and/or discontinue all payment, as applicable, to a provider/self-directed employee, if one or more of the following circumstances occur:

-- (l) The participant is not accessing CCW waiver services other than Support Coordination for greater than 90 days1; or - (m) The participant chooses to voluntarily disenroll from the Division and/or the CCW.
+- (a) The participant has not provided all information and documents required; - (b) The Support Coordinator or the State has reasonable cause to believe that the participant has been or is engaged in willful misrepresentation, exploitation, Medicaid fraud or abuse related to the provision of services under the Participant Enrollment Agreement; - (c) The participant seeks payment for unauthorized or inappropriate charges; - (d) The participant refuses to allow, or does not participate in, monthly, quarterly, and annual contacts/visits conducted by the Support Coordinator in accordance with guidelines provided in the CCP Policy Manual; - (e) The participant fails to submit, on a timely basis, documents and records required in relation to the provision of services; - (f) The participant fails to report changes in care needs and financial circumstances that may affect eligibility; - (g) The participant is no longer Medicaid eligible; - (h) The participant has moved out of the State; - (i) The participant no longer meets the Level of Care for the CCP; - (j) The participant has enrolled in another HCBS Waiver (e.g. Supports Program, MLTSS). - (k) The participant has failed to abide by any terms of the Participant Enrollment Agreement; - (1) The participant is not accessing CCP waiver services other than Support Coordination for greater than 90 days; or - (m) The participant chooses to voluntarily dis-enroll from the Division and/or the CCP.